Takeoff: Required speeds

 In a single-engine or light twin-engine aircraft, the pilot calculates the length of runway required to take off and clear any obstacles, to ensure sufficient runway to use for takeoff.
 A safety margin can be added to provide the option to stop on the runway in case of a rejected takeoff.
 In most such aircraft, any engine failure results in a rejected takeoff as a matter of course, since even overrunning the end of the runway is preferable to lifting off with insufficient power to maintain flight.

 If an obstacle needs to be cleared, the pilot climbs at the speed for maximum climb angle (V_{x}), which results in the greatest altitude gain per unit of horizontal distance travelled.
-If no obstacle needs to be cleared, or after an obstacle is cleared, the pilot can accelerate to the best rate of climb speed (V_{y}), where the aircraft will gain the most altitude in the least amount of time.
+If no obstacle needs to be cleared, or after an obstacle is cleared, the pilot can accelerate to the best rate of climb speed (V_{y}), where the aircraft will gain the most altitude in the least time.
 Generally speaking, V_{x} is a lower speed than V_{y}, and requires a higher pitch attitude to achieve.

 The speeds needed for takeoff are relative to the motion of the air (indicated airspeed).
 A headwind will reduce the ground speed needed for takeoff, as there is a greater flow of air over the wings.
 Typical takeoff air speeds for jetliners are in the range of 240–285 km/h.
 Light aircraft, such as a Cessna 150, take off at around 100 km/h.
 Ultralights have even lower takeoff speeds.
 For a given aircraft, the takeoff speed is usually dependent on the aircraft weight; the heavier the weight, the greater the speed needed.
 Some aircraft are specifically designed for short takeoff and landing (STOL), which they achieve by becoming airborne at very low speeds.